KameiB/LocLoreMixin/README.md

 You can test with this command:
 `/give @p stone 1 0 {display:{LocName:"tile.stone.andesiteSmooth.name",LocLore:["tile.shulkerBoxGray.name"]}}`

-Remember to add the [Mixin Bootstrap](https://www.curseforge.com/minecraft/mc-mods/mixinbootstrap) into your mods folder so any Mixin can load up!
+You'll need to add the [Mixin Bootstrap](https://www.curseforge.com/minecraft/mc-mods/mixinbootstrap) into your mods folder so any Mixin can load up!

+Remember to add your custom lang file and lang keys!
+About text formatting, check this [article](https://minecraft.fandom.com/wiki/Formatting_codes#Color_codes).
+Example: `§cThis is a red text`